njsmith/posy/pybi/README.md

 left empty.

-Rationale: we're already committed to the `RECORD` file containing a redundant version of everything in the main archive, so for symlinks we at least need to store some kind of hash, plus some kind of flag to indicate that this is a symlink.
+Rationale: we're already committed to the `RECORD` file containing a redundant check on everything in the main archive, so for symlinks we at least need to store some kind of hash, plus some kind of flag to indicate that this is a symlink.
 Given that symlink target strings are roughly the same size as a hash, we might as well store them directly.
 This also makes the symlink information easier to access for tools